-What you need to know about AEDs (Automated External Defibrillator)
+What is an AED?
+What you need to know about Automated External Defibrillators

 Why you need to have a defibrillator

 When somebody falls victim to sudden cardiac arrest a defibrillator can make the difference between survival and death.
 With approximately 60,000 cardiac arrests occurring every year in the UK outside of hospitals, an AED is a life-saving piece of equipment and a necessity in businesses, schools, care facilities and organisations and areas open to the public.

 Every minute that a cardiac arrest victim is not treated their chances of survival reduce by 10%.
 With the average response time of ambulance call-outs at over 5 minutes in the UK in 2014, it is vital that precautions are taken at a local level.

 A defibrillator can administer life-saving treatment immediately thus increasing patient's chances of survival significantly.

 Although defibrillators are medical devices, they are designed for use by persons with non-medical training; fully automatic units for complete lay persons.
 The fully automatic defib unit will guide the users through treating the patient until an ambulance arrives while semi-automatic defibrillator units are designed for users with some medical training.

 Both fully and semi-automatic defibrillators will guide the user on how to treat the patients and talk them through the application of the defibrillator pads and how to administer CPR (Cardio Pulmonary Resuscitation).
 The main difference between fully and semi-automatic AEDs is that a fully automatic defib will automatically administer the shock to the patient whereas a semi-automatic defib will ask for the user to press the "shock" button to deliver the shock to the patient.
 Again, it is important to emphasise that no AED unit will allow you to deliver, or will automatically deliver a shock itself to a patient, unless the diagnostics of the unit determine that it is safe and necessary to do so.

 Buy a defibrillator